Jiuso1/fosfoyesos/README.md

 - Contact [Florida Industrial and Phosphate Research Institute](https://fipr.floridapoly.edu/).
 - Make a phosphogypsum specialized LLM.

-You can contact us by visiting the contact section of our [website](https://fosfoyesos.info/authors.html).
+You can contact us by visiting the Authors page of our [website](https://fosfoyesos.info/authors.html).